List of Mighty Avengers story arcs: Chaos Cascade (Issues #21-23)

 With a series of events causing chaos around the world, the Scarlet Witch recruits a new team of Avengers while Hercules tries to do the same.
-Henry Pym becomes The Wasp, and the Scarlet Witch sends the Avengers to deal with the threat at Wundagore Mountain, where it becomes apparent that her brother Quicksilver is being used as a vessel for Chthon.
-Iron Man arrives after battling the Hulk in Wundagore and challenges The Wasp for leadership, but leaves after helping them to defeat Chthon.
-The new team led by The Wasp includes Hercules, Amadeus Cho, and the U.S. Agent, plus Stature and Vision from the Young Avengers.
+Hank Pym assumes the identity of Wasp, and the Scarlet Witch sends the Avengers to deal with the threat at Mount Wundagore, where it becomes apparent that her brother Quicksilver is being used as a vessel for Chthon.
+Iron Man arrives after battling the Hulk in Wundagore and challenges Wasp for leadership, but leaves after helping them to defeat Chthon.
+The new team led by Wasp includes Hercules, Amadeus Cho, and the U.S. Agent, plus Stature and Vision from the Young Avengers.
 It is also revealed that the "Scarlet Witch" is actually Loki in disguise, who is manipulating the Avengers in order to embarrass Norman Osborn.